iridium-browser/website/_posts/2017-10-29-new-versions.md

 menu: no
 ---

-As some of you have already noticed with the lastest release, we have change the version numbers to a time stamp and all future builds will have the following format **YYYY.MM** e.g. **2017.10**.
+As some of you have already noticed with the lastest release, we have change the version numbers and all future builds will have the following format **YYYY.MM** e.g. **2017.10**.
 <!--break-->
 Latest builds are available for **Windows, macOS, openSUSE, Fedora, RHEL/CentOS**.